tourhunter-com/help-tourhunter-com/_articles-en/supplier_company.md

 ![Supplier's subscription](/assets/images/supplier_company2.png)

-In addition to these roles, Owner has the ability to create new roles, name them at their discretion and assign them to the manager or employees group.
+In addition to these roles, owner has the ability to create new roles, name them at their discretion and assign them to the manager or employees group.

 A new user can be invited to employees, for this a future employee is not required to be a user, he will register at the time of accepting the invitation.
 To invite employees, you need to fill in the data in the "Add User" module in "Manage > Employees > Add new Employee" and send an invitation.

 ![Agent's subscription](/assets/images/agent_company3.png)

 In the profile in edit mode for each employee there is the option to enable the checkbox "Show in company profile".
-If Supplier has enabled checkbox, employee is displayed in the profile of this company in the "Team" block.
+If company user has enabled checkbox, employee is displayed in the profile of this company in the "Team" block.
 Only those employees who are already registered in the system or accepted the invitation are displayed.

 ![Agent's subscription](/assets/images/agent_company4.png)